 Nomader puts a large claim on their bottle by saying it’s “leakproof guaranteed.”
 Usually we’d be skeptical, but we haven’t had one leak yet.
 You can see how it holds up over time in our usage timeline at the end of this review—although, we think it will do just fine from our testing thus far.
 The unique screw cap and lid design definitely does a fantastic job ensuring your water stays inside the bottle at all times.

-One thing we really do wish this bottle had is some insulation.
+One thing we really do wish this bottle had is some insulation—which is difficult to integrate with a collapsible bottle.
 Nomader says you can put both hot and frozen beverages in this thing, but silicone and steamy coffee don’t seem to mix well in our minds.
 We’ll stick with our water and ice cubes, thank you very much.
 On top of that, the lack of insulation means we’ve had to sacrifice our icy beverages for collapsibility.
 Worth it?
 It’s a tough call but we’ll let it slide for now.

 If the lack of insulation results in a not-so-wonderful lukewarm beverage, the wide mouth of the bottle is great for adding ice cubes whenever you’re feeling like a pick me up.